Voyageur Hiking Trail: Early history

 Planning of the Voyageur Hiking Trail began on March 23, 1973 when the then Commissioner of Parks and Recreation for the City of Sault Ste.
 Marie, Harold Brain, convened a meeting of ‘persons interested in establishing a hiking trail along the precipice of the Cambrian Shield’ from Gros Cap on Lake Superior to Hiawatha Park, just north of Sault Ste.
 Marie.
 One of those in attendance, Dr. Paul D. Syme, a Sault Ste.
-Marie forest research scientist and member of the Bruce Trail Association, immediately saw the possibility of extending this concept to extend northward to Thunder Bay and eastward to Espanola, then south across Manitoulin Island to link up with southern Ontario’s Bruce Trail.
+Marie forest research scientist and member of the Bruce Trail Association, immediately saw the possibility of extending this concept to extend northward to Thunder Bay and eastward to Espanola, then south across Manitoulin Island to link up with southern Ontario's Bruce Trail.
 The vision has since evolved to link eastward with trails in the Sudbury region.

 Dr. Paul Syme was the leader of the group, which on October 24, 1973 chose the name “Voyageur Trail Association (VTA)” for their newly established group.
 He was the first elected president of the VTA.
 Syme met with officials of the Bruce Trail Association, seeking advice and trail building training, and bringing that knowledge back to the Sault visionaries.
 The group adopted the southern Ontario model of dividing the trail into sections and assigning responsibility for trail building, landowner relations, maintenance, public hikes, promotion, etc. to local Voyageur Hiking Trail Clubs.

 A draft constitution was presented on November 15, 1973.
 On this basis, an interim board of directors was installed (President, Paul Syme; Vice President, Ralph Yanni; Treasurer, Ralph Wood).
 Ian Morrison acted as general secretary at this meeting and was elected general secretary shortly thereafter.
 On July 3, 1974, the association was formally chartered as a corporation without share capital.
 Dieter Ropke was the longest-serving member of the board of directors, holding the position of treasurer for over 30 years.

 The Rainbow Section (now abandoned owing to the folding of the local club) near Espanola was the first hikeable Voyageur Trail Section in 1973.
 In 1974, George Morrison, a teacher in Espanola, invited guests to hike the trail, which became the first organized outing on the Voyageur Hiking Trail.
 The Saulteaux was the first Voyageur Hiking Trail Club formally established in 1974 and the Saulteaux Section officially opened for hiking at a ceremony on September 21, 1975.
 The trail system continues to be a work-in-progress, with new development centring around communities.

 The Voyageur Trail News, a regular newsletter for members and landowners, was first published on January 15, 1975.
+A full archive of newsletters is provided on the website.